 It is important for communities to be familiar with state and federal eligibility and reasonable costs guidelines during the planning stage in order appropriately plan for critical issues such as contracting, monitoring and preparing appropriate documentation to support requests for funding.
 Cal EMA has trained staff that can provide technical assistance, knowledge and experience in order to help applicants to maximize their disaster funding and speed recovery in the affected areas.
 In addition, staff can assist with the creation of a debris management plan.

-Disaster Debris Management Training Manual - February 2013 Revised.pdf
+Disaster Debris Management Manual - July 2014 Rev.pdf

-Disaster debris management costs typically result in 40% of the total cost of any given disaster.
+Disaster debris management costs typically result in 40% of the tocost of any given disaster.
 This document is intended to provide information to effectively prepare for and respond to debris-related issues from various disasters.

 Cal EMA Debris Concept of Operations - Final.pdf